algolia/instantsearch/docs/docgen/src/advanced/vue-router-url-sync.md

 githubSource: docs/docgen/src/advanced/vue-router-url-sync.md
 ---

-In this guide, you will learn how to synchronize your InstantSearch experience with the [official Vue-Router](https://github.com/vuejs/vue-router).
+In this guide you will learn how to synchronize your InstantSearch experience with the [official Vue-Router](https://github.com/vuejs/vue-router).

 There are two things you will want to setup in order to have the Vue router play nicely with InstantSearch.